lexibank/tlopo/out/vol3/chapter11.md

 ### 2.5.
 Pandanus spp., screw pines (Pandanaceae)

-Pandanus trees are an easily recognised fea1ture in the forests of NW Island Melanesia.
+Pandanus trees are an easily recognised feature in the forests of NW Island Melanesia.
 All species have aerial roots and very large thick leaves.
 The leaves of some species serve on canoes as sails, awnings, deck-houses, bailers and in houses as roofing, mats and wall lining.
 Sewn leaves are used for rain capes.
-POc &ast;qebal 'pandanus mat' is reconstructed in vol. 1, ch.4, §3.1.
+POc _&ast;qebal_ 'pandanus mat' is reconstructed in vol. 1, ch.4, §3.1.
 The fruits of all species are syncarps, compound fruits with many segments, each a drupe, arranged around a core, and the fruits and/or seeds of various species are a source of food.
 Recognition of the various species, however, is much more difficult, partly because of intra-species variability which is at least partly the result of cultivation.
 [Barrau](../references.md#source-Barrau1962) ([1962](../references.md#source-Barrau1962): 161-163) remarks that there is much confusion in the Linnaean naming of Pandanus species, and [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 80, 232-236) do not provide names for the Solomons species they describe.
 Our sources are also often vague in their glosses of terms for pandanus types.
 Consequently it is possible that there are inaccuracies here.
 The four species for which POc terms can be reconstructed with reasonable certainty are:[^16]

-- P. tectorius, the coastal pandanus: the most widespread and most exploited species throughout Oceania; its leaves are used for making mats; - P. dubius: it is widely distributed and r,emarkable for the size and strength of its leaves. - P. conoideus, with its long red or yellow fruit (Tok Pisin marita), a salient species in New Guinea but not common in the Bismarcks; - P. lamekotensis: seemingly restricted to the Admiralties and to northern and central New Ireland, but a POc term for it is reconstructable.
+- P. tectorius, the coastal pandanus: the most widespread and most exploited species throughout Oceania; its leaves are used for making mats;
+- P. dubius: it is widely distributed and remarkable for the size and strength of its leaves.
+- P. conoideus, with its long red or yellow fruit (Tok Pisin _marita_), a salient species in New Guinea but not common in the Bismarcks;
+- P. lamekotensis: seemingly restricted to the Admiralties and to northern and central New Ireland, but a POc term for it is reconstructable.

-All except P. dub ius are sources of food, and the third and fourth are cultivated.
+All except P. dubius are sources of food, and the third and fourth are cultivated.
 Although P. dubius is not a food source, I have included it here in order to keep the genus together.

 11.2.5.1 Pandanus tectorius (syn.
 P. odoratissimus), coa.stal pandanus (Pandanaceae)